 Again, Do Research And Talk To A Pro

 Just remember to be smart about your divorce.
 Try to end it smoothly if you can.
 Do not try to be petty and drag it on.
-It's bad for you, and your children if you have them.
+It isn't good for you and your children if you have them.

 If you're reading this article and you haven't filed yet, there may be a chance that your marriage is savable.
-Couple's counseling has saved millions of marriages, and yours might be worth saving.
+A couple's counseling has saved millions of marriages, and yours might be worth saving.
 There are reasons for divorce that can be worked out.
 For instance, the lack of communication is one reason why marriages fail.
-If the two of you can learn how to communicate better, you may be able to work something out.
+If the two of you can learn how to communicate better, you may work something out.
 Finances are another reason people get divorced, but by learning how to manage your finances together, there may be hope yet.

 Of course, some reasons are inexcusable and not worth saving.
 If one party is intentionally abusive, is not faithful, and does not love you anymore, then the divorce clearly isn't worth saving.

 However, if you feel like there is still hope, give it a chance.
 There is no shame in going to counseling.
-Many marriages fail because of miscommunication, or because of a reason that could be worked out if there was a third party mediating it, and by going to counseling, you can save that marriage.
+Many marriages fail because of miscommunication or a reason that could be worked out if a third party mediates it.
+By going to counseling, you can save that marriage.

 Otherwise, learn the laws and file for a divorce if you feel like that's the only way.
 It's better to start fresh than to stay in a broken relationship.